osoc24/Doco/project/brand.md

 - If we had to associate our product with a season, which would it be?

 ## 2. Term association
-In order to find out which things or terms we associated with our product, we created a mindmap with terms that we associate with our product and objects we associate with those terms.
+In order to find out which things or terms we associated with our product, we created a mindmap with terms that are related to our project and objects we associate with those terms.

 ![LOAMA Mindmap](../images/loama-mindmap.png)